...

 Can the supplier share a corrective action example from a similar project?
 These questions reveal whether the supplier learns systematically or improvises under pressure.

-• Scope: What is included — DFM, texture, sampling, shipping, spare parts?
+• Scope: What is included — design review, texture, sampling, shipping, spare parts?

 • Timing: Milestone-based lead times, not a single optimistic date?